Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Furnishing and Grocery Shopping.md

 - Marktplaats (It has a website and a facebook account which you can buy or sell items)

-- If you are looking for more options you can search Kringloop in Googlemap and find many more options.
+- If you are looking for more options you can search "Kringloop" in Googlemap and find many more options.
 Some of them offer delivery.
 As an example, Kringloop Plus charges 15 Euros for delivery within the city.

 - For electric items you can check Herman white goods.